VOCATION STORY

 Kami Beliard

-In August of 2013, I left home to begin my freshman year at George Mason University in Fairfax, Virginia.
-That year I slowly stopped attending Sunday mass through lack of personal conviction.
-I was soon pursued by the campus ministry to join RCIA for Confirmation.
-Through formation and accompaniment, my mind and heart were opened to the beauty of the Church.
+I studied Development Psychology at George Mason University in Fairfax, Virginia.
+Early on, as a freshman, I slowly stopped attending Sunday Mass due to a lack of personal conviction.
+I was soon pursued by the campus ministry to join RCIA for the Sacrament of Confirmation.
+Through formation and accompaniment, my mind and heart were opened to the beauty of the Church!
 I was sealed with the gifts of the Holy Spirit on April 23rd, 2015 at the GMU Catholic Campus Ministry.
-I began giving more yeses each year to Jesus as He called me to give more of myself and eventually become a FOCUS missionary.
+From that time on Jesus began to call me to give more of myself and eventually invited me to become a FOCUS missionary.

-When I arrived for my extended stay November 2-12th it felt like I had come back home.
+In the Father’s mercy, after several years of missionary service with FOCUS, healing, growth, and being poured into by amazing friends and spiritual fathers, I was led back to the Sisters of Life.
+I attended discernment visits in the fall of 2023 and it felt like I had come back home.
 It was as though I got to reenter the steady current of religious life that is always flowing and it was natural and invigorating.
-From community prayer to washing dishes, stocking shelves at their Visitation convent to dinner at the Hope and Healing mission convent, looking out for raccoons while taking out the trash to playing Press Conference during community recreation, I constantly found myself so blissfully content.
-Throughout the ten days, I recognized that it didn’t so much matter what we were doing, I just knew I wanted to be with and like the Sisters around me.
+From community prayer to washing dishes, I constantly found myself so alive!
+Throughout the visit, I recognized that it didn’t so much matter what we were doing, I just knew I wanted to be with and like the Sisters around me.
 I wanted to learn to love and serve as they did.
-I absolutely loved the postulant formation classes and it was so edifying to hear from different convents about their missions.
-Towards the end of the ten days, I realized that this deep peace in my heart was a fruit of feeling more myself than I’d felt in years.
-Every part of my heart was alive and thriving.
 Where there were hesitations or fears, the Father was so present and invited me not to run from the discomfort of vulnerability but to remain with Him and allow the time for Heart to speak to heart.

-During the Come and See retreat at the end of my extended visit, I read The Jeweller’s Shop by Karol Wojtyla.
-Many lines pierced my heart but one in particular, “Will you be my life’s companion?” stayed with me.
-In the midst of a play that illustrates the beauty and the risk of loving and being loved, I experienced an acknowledgement of my fears and deepest hopes.
-After receiving my application from Mother Mary Concepta that week, I sat in my room and held the package in my hands.
-I experienced a profound stillness and fullness with the Lord.
-I was left with the realization that every single thing that happens in my life is ordained by my loving Father not just for my good in the moment but my good as a whole on the continuum of my entire life and His plan for me.
+After receiving my application, I was left with the realization that every single thing that happens in my life is ordained by my loving Father not just for my good in the moment but my good as a whole on the continuum of my entire life and His plan for me.
 And this is true for everyone!
 We receive an invitation to constant daily surrender, trust, abandonment, and participation with all that He gives.
 I believe that Jesus planted the seed of my religious vocation in my heart many years ago but He does not stir up or awaken love until He pleases.
 Upon receiving my acceptance letter I was overwhelmed with peace, joy, and gratitude.
-The thought, “It is right and merciful.” echoed in my heart.
+The 4th vow of the Sister of Life (to protect and enhance the sacredness of every human life, also referred to as our “charism of life”) consecrates us to reveal the love of the Father to every individual and ignite a fire in every heart to respond in love to Christ’s call to follow Him, living with joy in the Holy Spirit!
 I am beyond grateful to have received the abundant mercy of the Father in this way.
-In response, I am so excited that on September 7th, 2024, the vigil of the Nativity of Mary, Lord permitting, I will be able to give to Him the gift of my whole life through postulancy with the Sisters of Life!
+Postulancy with the Sisters of Life has been a transformation gift!
+I am so excited that on July 24th, 2025, I will be entering the novitiate, receiving a habit and new name.
+Please keep me and our community in your prayers!

 2024 Grant Recipient